Shopify/eng-intern-assessment-react/README.md

 # Technical Instructions
 1. Fork this repo to your local Github account.
 2. Create a new branch to complete all your work in.
-3. Test your work using the provided tests
+3. Write tests to ensure you've completed the requirements
-4. Create a Pull Request against the Shopify Main branch when you're done and all tests are passing
+3. Create a Pull Request against the main branch when you're done and all tests are passing

 # Project Overview
 The goal of this project is to implement a stopwatch application using React and TypeScript.
 The stopwatch should have the following functionality: